-The Basentello Valley Archaeological Field Project (BVARP) is undertaking archaeological field survey in the territories of Irsina, Genzano di Lucania, and Banzi in the region of Basilicata from July 19, 2013 to August 9, and is looking for students.
+The Basentello Valley Archaeological Field Project (BVARP) is undertaking archaeological field survey in the territories of Irsina, Genzano di Lucania, and Banzi in the region of Basilicata from July 27 to August 21, 2105, and is looking for students.
 The field school is offered through the Department of Modern Languages and Classics at Saint Mary's University (Halifax, NS, Canada) and can be taken for 6.0 credit hours.
 All project participants will engage in archaeological field walking, collection, digital mapping, data entry, photography, and artifact processing.
-Depending on this summer's schedule, participants may have the opportunity to work with our geophysical prospection team.
-Ideally, we would like volunteers to have some fieldwork experience, but experience is not required.
+Depending on this summer's schedule, participants may have the opportunity to work with our paleoenvironmental team.
+No previous experience is required.

 The BVARP seeks to understand the cultural changes that correspond to the Roman presence in the region and how these changes may manifest themselves archaeologically.
 We are interested in reconstructing regional settlement patterns, site hierarchies, and networks.
 The field survey is part of a larger project run through Saint Mary's University, McMaster University, Mount Allison University, and the University of Sheffield which includes the excavation of the Roman imperial estate at San Felice/Vagnari and its associated necropolis, as well as a paleoenvironmental study of the Basentello Valley.